dlinh31/Vidlytics/README.md

     - Use the provided interface to enter the Youtube channel IDs and select the data you want to generate.

 ## Contributing
 Contributions are welcome!
-If you would like to contribute to the Youtube Data Aggregator, please follow these steps:
+If you would like to contribute to Vidlytics, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.